PoisotLab/ms_straight_lines/manuscript.md

 $$\hat L_\text{reg} = b\times S^a\,, $${#eq:reg}

 where $a$ and $b$ are constants.
-When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be identified with a linear regression, as done by @Mart92.
+When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be estimated with a linear regression, as done by @Mart92.

 Although all of these models fit the data well enough, they neglect a